dhrone/pydPiper/README.md

   * Screens are fully user definable
   * Supports a rich set of system and environmental variables including local weather
   * Compatible with the Winstar WEH and WEG OLED displays
-    * Coming soon...
-HD44780 style LCD support
+  * Compatible with HD44780 style LCD displays
   * Fully graphics based in its backend allowing any arbritrary font, character set, or image to be displayed if the hardware supports it.
-    * Coming soon...
-For LCD character based displays will dynamically generated custom characters to support characters missing from the font table.
+	* For LCD character based displays will dynamically generated custom characters to support characters missing from the font table.
 This feature can also be used to display some graphical content on character-based displays though this is limited by the small amount of memory available for customer characters on HD44780 based displays.

 ## Display configuration

 pydPiper displays are configured based upon three key concepts.
-The first concept is widget.
+The first concept is the widget.
 Widgets are used to draw a particular type of content on onto the screen.
 There are widgets for displaying text, drawing lines and rectangles, displaying images, or showing a progress bar.
-The next concept is canvas.
+The next concept is the  canvas.
 Canvases are collections of widgets where each widget is placed at a particular place within the canvas.
 You will typically create a set of canvases that are the same size as your display with each canvas dedicated to a particular display purpose (e.g. show artist, display time).
 The last concept is sequences.
 A sequence is an ordered list of canvases that are displayed in turn when the sequence is activated.
 There should be a sequence for each mode that the music player uses (e.g. play, stop).
 Sequences are controlled through conditional expressions which are boolean logic statements.
 If the statement evaluates to True, the sequence is activated.
 If it is false, the sequence remains dormant.
 In addition, each canvas within a sequence can also have a conditional statement to control whether the canvas gets displayed when its turn within the sequence occurs.
 Here is a short example.

 FONTS = {
 	'normal': { 'default':True, 'file':'latin1_5x8_fixed.fnt','size':(5,8) },